pkiraly/pub_dev/README.md

 **_2016.09.05_**

- Another feature: Now there is a **OpneSSH-Server** inside the Image, which will help in establishing a developement procedure.
+ Another feature: Now there is a **OpenSSH-Server** inside the Image, which will help in establishing a developement procedure.
 If you want to use this in production, just change the password for the _librecat_.

 **_2016.08.24_**